The Vatanayothin Residence is a tropical house on Mee Por Farm, an agricultural farm with a view of a mountain at its east.

 All main areas are oriented to get natural ventilation and natural light and to see the views of the pond, plants, and trees on the farm; and the mountain behind them.

-The building is in a reinforced concrete structure; its exterior materials are polished cement, exposed concrete columns, white painted plaster, wood, clear float glass with wood frames, and cement roof tiles; its interior materials are wood, homogeneous tile, and white painted plaster.
+The building is a reinforced concrete and steel structure; its exterior materials are polished cement, exposed concrete, painted plaster, wood, clear float glass with wood frames, and cement roof tiles; its interior materials are wood, homogeneous tile, and painted plaster.